microsoft/containerregistry/README.md

 # Microsoft Container Registry (MCR)

-> See [Client Firewall Rules](./client-firewall-rules.md) for an important change on March 3, 2020

 Microsoft Container Registry (MCR) is the primary Registry for all Microsoft Published docker images that offers a reliable and trustworthy delivery of container images with a syndicated catalog, while maintaining the quality that customers expect from a  Microsoft product offering.